enuesaa/walkhttp/README.md

-# walkin
+# walkhttp
 A CLI tool to call http endpoint with browser or prompt.

 > [!NOTE]
-> Work in progress.. `walkin` is currently under development.
+> Work in progress.. `walkhttp` is currently under development.

 ## Usage [Experimental]
 ```console